Amit17214/Maze-Solver/README.md

 # Maze-Solver
-This is a basic maze solver code to find out the best and shortest path.
+This project is a GUI where the user can input a maze and specify the targetpoint.
+This project is used to find the shortest path to reach the target point.
+This application is made by using Java Swing and AWT.